churchers/vm-bhyve/README.md

 Download a bundle containing the latest version from [http://churchers.hostingspace.co.uk/vm-bhyve-latest.tgz](http://churchers.hostingspace.co.uk/vm-bhyve-latest.tgz)

+Please note the manual page contains the most up to date information on supported commands and usage.
+Once installed, use 'man vm' to view.

 ##Initial setup instructions

-Install the vm script as `/usr/local/sbin/vm`
+Install the vm script using the Makefile

+    # make install

 Create a directory for the virtual machines